MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

        Setting app to offline mode in Microsoft Edge DevTools
     :::image-end:::

-1. Refresh your app and it should display the offline mechanism for serving the resources of your app from the cache.
+1. Refresh your app.
+It should display the offline mechanism for serving the resources of your app from the cache.

     :::image type="complex" source="./media/visual-studio-nodejs-express-index.png" alt-text="PWA running offline" lightbox="./media/visual-studio-nodejs-express-index.png":::
        PWA running offline